The war that America could never win? Opposition, dissent and the Vietnam War

 "If we quit Vietnam tomorrow, we'll be fighting in Hawaii and next week we'll have to be fighting in San Francisco," warned President Lyndon B Johnson.
 Then, when two US destroyers were (allegedly) attacked by North Vietnamese torpedo boats in August 1964, the resulting Gulf of Tonkin Resolution gave LBJ authority to escalate involvement without declaring war.

 Although public opinion sided with the government in 1965, and stayed favourable for years, dissent became evident from the outset.
-People’s attitudes towards Vietnam differed immediately from previous conflicts, where early days were dominated by propaganda and patriotism.
+People’s attitudes towards the Vietnam War differed immediately from previous conflicts, where early days were dominated by propaganda and patriotism.
 Instead, anti-war sentiment bloomed from, or connected with, other social movements of the 1960s.
 It was a time of counterculture, civil rights activism and the exploration of freedoms.

 So as the bombings of North Vietnam got underway (Operation Rolling Thunder), organisations like Students for Democratic Society headed marches, while ‘teach-ins’ at dozens of campuses discussed the justification and morality of the war.
 A similar idea would spring up later near military bases – called ‘GI coffeehouses’ – for disgruntled grunts.